Getting Consent

 "Note: This meeting will be recorded using Harmony for transcription purposes."

-3. Written policy For internal teams, include a recording policy in your employee handbook or employment contracts.
+For internal teams, include a recording policy in your employee handbook or employment contracts.

 Handling objections